MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 PowerShell 7.2-preview7, the **PSDesiredStateConfiguration** module was removed and this feature is disabled by default.
 To enable this feature you must install the **PSDesiredStateConfiguration** v2.0.5 module from the PowerShell Gallery and enable the feature using `Enable-ExperimentalFeature`.

+DSC v3 doesn't have this experimental feature.
+DSC v3 only supports `Invoke-DSCResource` and doesn't use or support MOF compilation.
+For more information, see [PowerShell Desired State Configuration v3][06].

 ## PSExec